Japanese History Digest

 During the reign of Emperor Saimei (655-661)

 During this period, the allied forces of Tang and Silla attacked Baekje on the Korean Peninsula, leading to its downfall in 660.
-Baekje's royal family and surviving retainers sought aid from Wakoku, and Baekje Prince Hosho also stayed in Japan to seek support.
-In response to a request for Baekje's restoration, Empress Saimei decided to provide military assistance.
+Baekje's royal family and surviving retainers sought aid from Wakoku, and Baekje Prince Tosho also stayed in Japan to seek support.
+In response to the request for Baekje's restoration, Empress Saimei decided to provide military assistance.
 She moved to Naniwa Palace to mobilize troops and supplies, then traveled to the western provinces and to Asakura Palace in Tsukushi to prepare for the campaign.

 However, in 661, just before a full-scale campaign against the Korean Peninsula, Empress Saimei passed away at Asakura Palace.
 Prince Nakano Oe (later Emperor Tenji) continued to lead the country without ascending to the throne, acting as a shosei (regent) and dispatching an army to the southern part of the Korean Peninsula to rescue Baekje.
 After Empress Saimei's death, the Battle of Baekgang took place in 663, where the Japanese-Baekje allied forces fought against the Tang-Silla allied forces.
 Japan suffered a major defeat and lost its influence on the Korean Peninsula.